The Second Time Around (2016 film): Reception

-The film has an 82% rating on Rotten Tomatoes.
 Brad Wheeler of The Globe and Mail awarded the film three stars out of four.
 Bruce DeMara of the Toronto Star awarded it two and a half stars out of four.
 Bill Brownstein of the Montreal Gazette gave the film three and a half stars.

 Frank Ochieng of Screen Anarchy gave the film a positive review and wrote, "Nevertheless, the main ingredients that allow The Second Time Around to effectively resonate are its two veteran leads in the always radiant Linda Thorson and spunky Stuart Margolin."

 Chris Knight of the National Post also gave the film a positive review and wrote, "If you need a break from aliens, superheroes and explosions, you could do worse."